Skip to main content

 Frontend Integration

-React Hook Example
+React Example

 import { useState, useCallback } from 'react'

-import { SiweMessage } from 'siwe'
+import { BrowserProvider } from 'ethers'

 export function useSiweAuth() {